 Marist students have a love of learning that extends beyond the classroom.
 We provide many opportunities for students to participate in activities that are an extension of many parts of their day-to-day school life.

-Every Thursday morning, a 55-minute period is set aside, during which students have an opportunity to participate in clubs, eat a snack, play with their friends, or study.
+Activity Period is set aside for students to have an opportunity to participate in clubs, eat a snack, play with their friends, or study.
 In addition to club meetings, which are often scheduled during Activity Period, these options are also available to Foundations students.

 Basketball - Kuhrt Gym (students must wear gym shoes) Outdoor Recreation - Stadium (fall and spring term only) Snacks - Cafeteria